Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
-read: [STR] // List of public keys of identities that this folder is read only shared with
+read: [KEY] // List of public keys of identities that this folder is read only shared with
 },
 ```